 When you launch a sponsored products (SP) goal, a sub-set of campaigns are launched.
 Our campaign structure for Sponsored Products is as follows:

 On our app, you are able to view metrics at the goal, segment and campaign levels.

-Referring to the example in the image above, the goal 'Banana Bag Drink' is set up with 'brand-based targeting' which has two segments within it - branded and unbranded.
+Referring to the example in the image below, the goal 'Banana Bag Drink' is set up with 'brand-based targeting' which has two segments within it - branded and unbranded.
 The attributed sales for the branded segment would be the attributed sales from the two campaigns within this segment, i.e.: branded manual keyword and branded PAT campaigns.
 Similarly, the attributed sales for the unbranded segment would represent the attributed sales from the three campaigns within it, i.e.: unbranded manual keyword, unbranded PAT and auto campaigns.

 The attributed sales for the branded segment represent sales coming from branded search terms.
 The same principle would apply for the unbranded segment; the amount shown reflects the sales that came from unbranded search terms.